Files / United Kingdom

 Document Introduction

-After the war, biological warfare research was not terminated; instead, it was elevated to the highest priority level alongside the atomic bomb within the Cold War context, categorized as a "weapon of mass destruction."
-A complex network of interdepartmental committees (such as the Biological Warfare Sub-Committee, the Biological Research Advisory Board) was established to coordinate policy and R&D. The "Red Admiral" plan aimed to develop strategic biological bombs for the Royal Air Force, while also planning a large-scale pathogen production pilot plant and a series of sea-based pathogen trials.
-However, despite significant investment and ambitious plans, a policy "drift" began in the early 1950s.
+After the war, biological warfare research was not terminated; instead, it was elevated to the highest priority level, equivalent to the atomic bomb, and classified as a weapon of mass destruction within the context of the Cold War.
+A complex network of interdepartmental committees (such as the Biological Warfare Sub-Committee and the Biological Research Advisory Committee) was established to coordinate policy and research & development.
+Operation Red Admiral aimed to develop strategic biological bombs for the Royal Air Force, while plans were made for a large-scale pathogen production pilot plant and a series of sea-based pathogen trials.
+However, despite significant investment and ambitious plans, policy began to drift from the early 1950s onwards.
 The Air Force canceled specific biological bomb requirements, the pilot plant project was repeatedly delayed and ultimately shelved, and the priority of offensive research gradually gave way to defense.

-This report is not only a technical history of the British biological warfare program but also a case study in the "politics of expertise" and the "sociology of risk."
+This report is not only a technical history of the British biological warfare program but also a case study in the politics of expertise and the sociology of risk.
 It reveals the complex process of mutual construction between scientific advice, policymaking, institutional interests, international alliances, and evolving threat assessments under conditions of high secrecy.
 It holds significant historical reference value for understanding contemporary biosecurity, weapons of mass destruction control, and the role of scientific advisors in national security decision-making.